udelblue/DotNet_API/README.md

-﻿### API
+﻿# API

 A simple .net core 9 api.
 This has a controller with members endpoints.
+It uses EF and an In-Memory DB.

-## API Documentation
+### API Documentation

 Swagger UI is available at: